theGaryLarson/cg-prototype/README.md

 The main technologies and frameworks used in this project include:

+- [TypeScript](https://www.typescriptlang.org/docs/): A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - [Next.js](https://nextjs.org/): A robust framework for building React apps, with features like server-side rendering and static site generation.
 - [React](https://reactjs.org/): A leading JavaScript library for creating interactive user interfaces.